WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * User testing handover
 * Funding sources
 * Lab meeting agenda for volunteering/paid work in open research

+KW: This has been an excellent meeting and I am so delighted with your work.
+THANK YOU :hibiscus: :sunflower:

 ### Date: 31 July 2020